Make a PayPal Donation

 3. Enter a connection name > If you have a certificate already select it here or simply leave it on" -None-" and the ASA will generate an un trusted one. > Next.

-4. For this example we are going to use the ASA's Local database to hold our user database (If you want to use RADIUS/Windows IAS select those options and follow the instructions (To set up IAS read my notes HERE) > Enter a username and Password.
+4. For this example we are going to use the ASA’s Local database to hold our user database, however, if you want to use RADIUS/Windows IAS select those options and accordingly, and then follow the instructions.
+Note: To set up IAS read my notes HERE > Enter a username and password.

 6. We are going to create a new policy in this case called SSL Users > Next.

-8. Give it a name and subtitle (look at step 16 to see how that display) > Enter the internal URL for the web site. > OK.
+8. Give it a name and subtitle (look at step 18 to see how that displays) > Enter the internal URL for the web site > OK.

 9. Add > OK.